jaystack/jaydata/README.md

 [![license MIT](http://img.shields.io/badge/license-MIT-blue.svg)](license-MIT)
 [![license GPL](http://img.shields.io/badge/license-GPL-blue.svg)](license-GPL)

-**Update October 13, 2015** - JayStack receives **massive investment** to **boost JayData product development** and offer more premium services! http://bit.ly/jayfunding

-JayData is a unified data access library for JavaScript to CRUD data from different sources like WebSQL/SQLite, IndexedDB, MongoDb, ASP.NET WebAPI, OData, HTML5 localStorage, Facebook or YQL.
+JayData is a unified data access library for JavaScript to CRUD data from different sources like WebSQL/SQLite, IndexedDB, MongoDb, OData, HTML5 localStorage.
 The library can be integrated with KendoUI, Knockout.js, Handlebars.js or Sencha Touch 2 and can be used on Node.js as well.
+Check out the latest [JayData examples](https://github.com/jaystack/odata-v4-client-examples)

 JayData not only provides JavaScript Language Query (JSLQ) syntax to access local (in-browser and mobile) and remote databases, but builds the queries and executes/processes the requests of the essential data